khaleddjodjfoqwjsp/Project-Hail-Fally-/README.md

 7. Then, put them inside the prototype and connect the wires of the headers pin to the ultrasonic sensor, LCD, and nine servo motors.
 8. Finally  run out the project and make the dream real.

+## Test Plan
+**The test plan is applied to the project to ensure the durability and efficiency of the integrated materials, including hardware and software testing.**
+1. *Mechanical structural testing:* which proves that the material can withstand the load even under high load, thus putting 2 kg on the top of the prototype to prove its durability.
+2. *Electrical and power testing:* which tests the voltage stability and current, as well as the behavior of the motors, using a digital multimeter to ensure that stability for verifying the motors' strength.
+The spikes will be used to measure the torque of the motors.
+3. *The kinetic and control test:* which determines whether the motor's angle is accurate or if some errors cause a problem, moreover, checks the delay of the project, and it works well.
+4. *The full project test:* which ensures that the entire prototype connected well together without any errors, and the assembly is working correctly, which is the test that checks the final issues.